 The Mitzvah Project: Study Guide

-As you scroll through this guide, you will be introduced to a number of concepts and topics that Roger explores in his presentation.
+As you scroll through this guide, you will be introduced to a number of concepts and topics explored in the presentation by Roger and the program's Teaching Artists.
 Bolded words can be found in a glossary at the end.

 What is the Holocaust?